wp-plugins/nextgen-facebook/readme.txt

 &lt;!-- NextGEN Facebook OG Meta Tags END --&gt;
 </code>

-<p style="text-align:justify">NextGEN Facebook OG is being actively developed and supported.
+NextGEN Facebook OG is being actively developed and supported.
 You can review the <a href="http://wordpress.org/extend/plugins/nextgen-facebook/faq/">FAQ Page</a> for additional setup notes, and if you have questions or suggestions, post them on the NextGEN Facebook OG <a href="http://wordpress.org/support/plugin/nextgen-facebook" target="_blank">Support Page</a>.
-Your comment or suggestion will be answered in a timely manner.</p>
+Your comment or suggestion will be answered in a timely manner.

 == Installation ==